simpart/mofron-layout-horizcenter/README.md

 # mofron-layout-horizcenter
- Horizon Center Layout for mofron component. please see [here](https://github.com/simpart/mofron) about an overview of mofron.
+Horizon Center Layout for mofron component.<br>
+please see [here](https://github.com/simpart/mofron) about an overview of mofron.

 # Install